 Not only can these grills produce smoky, charry and juicy meats but are also ideal for cooking pizzas, bread and if you’ve got a hang of the grill and are skilled griller, even desserts and it has many accessories which you can use to grill the food faster.

-These grills can cost you up to $2000 while the budget models will cost around $200 but are worth every penny as they offer durability like no other and are unaffected by weather conditions.
+The higher models cost in excess of $1000 while the budget models will cost around $200 but are worth every penny as they offer durability like no other and are unaffected by weather conditions.

 They also heat up quickly and maintain a balanced heat during every cook thus ensuring better flavors.
 Also, maintenance or repair cost is almost zero and they are also easier to clean.